 Whether you transfer money online or in person, make sure you get a tracking number to use as a reference and keep track of your transfer.
 Send the tracking number to your recipient, as they will need to present it if collecting the money in person.

 Thanks to its unique culture and status as one of the world’s economic superpowers, China is home to more than 600,000 expats living and working all over the country.

-Thousands of Kiwis have made China their home.
-As of 2013, Chinese-New Zealanders numbered over 170,00, or 4.3 percent, of the population stating they belonged to this ethnic group.
+Thousands of Kiwis have made China their home, and vice versa.
+As of 2013, Chinese-New Zealanders numbered over 170,000, or 4.3 percent of the New Zealand population.
 These included Chinese-born and those claiming Chinese ancestry.
 The biggest concentration of Chinese-New Zealanders (69%) is located in Auckland.

 In 2008, China and New Zealand signed a joint free-trade agreement and trade doubled between the two countries.
 In 2016, another first was achieved, with an upgrade to the initial free-trade agreement.
 China is now New Zealand’s second largest trading partner, after Australia.
 In 2016, two-way trade was valued at more than NZD$22 billion.
 New Zealand’s exports to China include milk powder, butter, cheese and meat, while China’s exports to New Zealand include electronics, clothing, furniture and toys.

 CurrencyFair is an easy, low-cost way for your business to transfer money overseas.
 Read more…